Book: God is a Woman

 • Was Eve the mother of Adam?

-• Why is Jesus called the Last Adam?
+• Why is Jesus the Last Adam?

 • Did Jewish patriarchs, prophets, and kings marry God?